Removal

 Installation

-7. Before installation, it is necessary to bleed the new master cylinder.
+7. Before installation, it is necessary to bleed the new master brake cylinder.
 Secure it in a vice by clamping the flange.

 8. Connect two bleeder tubes to the master cylinder outlet fittings (see illustration).